Cover photo by Sergey Zolkin. 6 minute read.

 Think about the questions below as you think about your own situation—or others you know:

 We’re raising these questions to help contribute to a thoughtful conversation about addiction.
-Because of how much we know about the harms of pornography, it can be easy to get so freaked out about the problem that the conversation gets filled with fear and shame.
+Because we know so much about the harms of pornography, it’s easy to become overwhelmed by fear and shame when discussing the issue.
 As we’ve been saying, this can make it really difficult for people trying to break free from pornography.

-We are not here to make it seem like everyone who watches porn is immediately going to fall into depression or automatically start neglecting their relationships.
+We’re not implying that everyone who watches porn will inevitably experience depression.
+Nor are we suggesting they will automatically neglect their relationships.
 Many people who are trying to break free from pornography still do everything they can to take care of loved ones and live productive lives.
-Being educated on the harmful effects of pornography on the brain, relationships, and society is the first step, making your own decision on the issue is the next.
+Understanding the detrimental effects of pornography on the brain, relationships, and society is the initial stage.
+The subsequent step involves making a personal decision on the matter.

 Need help?